bmax-moblin/Searchlight/README.md

 ### Description
-Text widget for Android that is animated in a manner that resembles a searchlight
+SearchlightTextView is a text widget for Android that is animated in a manner that resembles a searchlight.

 <img src="https://github.com/bmax-moblin/Searchlight/blob/master/demo.gif">